 1. Focus more creating long-term plans for your brand.

-According to the article by (Agnew, 2020), most executives in big corporations are of the opinion that short term plans yield goals especially when they are just short of a target.
+According to the article (Agnew, 2020), most executives in big corporations think that short-term plans yield goals especially when they are just short of a target.
 While this is proven to be true by some studies, constantly thinking up short-term plans can result in more money spent on a particular project than should be.
-Short-term plans are meant to be a life line but frequently relying on short-term plans to save your project goals will end up incurring more costs for the project.
+Short-term plans are meant to be a lifeline but frequently relying on short-term plans to save your project goals will end up incurring more costs for the project.

 It is not too early for a brand to have a design and management team.
-Even for a start-up that has just one staff, it is prudent to acquire the services of a professional who can work contractually in preparing a plan that is organized and easy to execute over a long period of time.
-Most brands are stuck with short-term plans that are high costing because while they have a clear picture of what they want for their brands, they don’t have any idea of the most efficient process to get to their goal.
-A professional will be most suited for deciding what short term plans can be employed at each point and how to ensure that these short term plans do not result in increased cost for a brand.
+Even for a start-up that has just one staff, it is prudent to acquire the services of a professional who can work contractually in preparing a plan that is organized and easy to execute over a long period.
+Most brands are stuck with short-term plans that are high-cost because while they have a clear picture of what they want for their brands, they don’t have any idea of the most efficient process to get to their goal.
+A professional will be most suited for deciding what short-term plans can be employed at each point and how to ensure that these short-term plans do not result in increased costs for a brand.

 3. Make use of tools that ease having a business.

 It doesn’t matter if you are a brand owner or an influencer, or even just someone looking to cut costs.
 There are several platforms for making sure that brands and other professionals have an ease in business.
-Facebook, Twitter and Hobo.Video are some of the more convenient platforms that can be used by businesses in order to rely less on short-term plans.
+Facebook, Twitter and Hobo.Video is one of the more convenient platforms that can be used by businesses to rely less on short-term plans.

 Conclusion

 Every brand ought to be interested in where their money is being invested.
 It is important to know how much value they get in return.
 It cannot be denied that short-term planning has its advantages.
 However, short-term planning needs to be closely monitored and limited to avoid it resulting in excessive costs for a brand.
-There are several platforms that provide a guide on developing the best marketing strategies and collaborations.
-That will result in long-term plans that save costs and improve value to your brand.
-According to (Community Tool Box), making long term plans of about a year help your brand to pinpoint the goals.
+Several platforms provide a guide to developing the best marketing strategies and collaborations.
+That will result in long-term plans that save costs and improve the value of your brand.
+According to (Community Tool Box), making long-term plans of about a year helps your brand to pinpoint its goals.
 While taking into consideration the financial expectations and implications of the brand.
 Ultimately, a long-term plan will be more money-saving.
 When the goal of a brand is to steadily grow rather than to quickly meet a set target.